default-anton/bucket/README.md

 The `docker-compose.yml` includes all the services you need to get your media stack up and running.
 From Jellyfin to qBittorrent, it's all here and ready to go!

-Thank you for pointing that out.
-I've identified the environment variables from the `docker-compose.yml` file, and included them in the revised 🚀 Quick Start section below:

 ## 🚀 Quick Start

 1. **Clone The Repo:**